Korey Lee Preview, Player Props: White Sox vs. Padres

 Korey Lee At The Plate

-- Lee has a double, a home run and five walks while batting .092.
+- Lee is hitting .092 with a double, a home run and five walks.

-- Lee has had a base hit in five of 23 games this year, and multiple hits once.
+- Lee has picked up a hit in five games this season (21.7%), including one multi-hit game.

-- Lee has driven in a run in one game this year, and it was more than one in that game.
+- He has hit a long ball in one of 23 games, and in 1.4% of his plate appearances.

-- He has scored a run in four of 23 games so far this season.
+- He has scored in four games this season (17.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.